How Much Does Scalp Micropigmentation Cost?

-So, back to the drawing board I went.
-With all the hair-loss options either being far too expensive, scammy, or involving dangerous pharmaceuticals with side effects worse than the hair-loss itself, I began to gave up hope and started saving my pennies for a hair transplant.
+So, back to the drawing board, I went.
+With all the hair-loss options either being far too expensive, scammy or involving dangerous pharmaceuticals with side effects worse than the hair loss itself, I began to give up hope and started saving my pennies for a hair transplant.
 It was then, in researching different options and scrolling through countless before and after photos that I discovered scalp micropigmentation.

 I had three goals for my initial consultation: